Voiced and unvoiced consonants and digits

 JC: How many of the Nakui can read their language?

 GG: All the young men in our village are readers now, with the exception of a dyslexic man who attempted our literacy course three times without result.
 About 1/3 of the young women can read.
-They have less available time for study, and in the early days the village leaders did not allow the girl to be in class with the boys.
+They have less available time for study, and in the early days the village leaders did not allow the girls to be in class with the boys.
 As a result, literacy for ladies had a slower start and fewer participants.
 There were older men who tried to learn to read, but none that succeeded.
 The gray matter seemed to have stiffened.

 JC: If English didn’t have a writing system and you were designing one from scratch, what would you do differently?